andwilson36/Coding_Quiz_Challenge/README.md

 ## Images of project

-This is a screenshot of the starting page of the quiz, this has the "start quiz" button which will start the quiz, it also has a brief description of how the quiz works for the user.
+This is a screenshot of the starting page of the quiz, this has the "start quiz" button which will start the quiz, it also has a brief description of how the quiz works for the user:

 ![](/assets/images/start_screen.png)

-This is a screenshot of a snippet of JS code found inside the project.
+This is a screenshot of a snippet of JS code found inside the project:

 ![](/assets/images/code_snippet.png)